 This year’s school was held August 5-10 at Regional Maritime University (RMU) in Accra, Ghana.
 The size of the school was similar to the two previous years, with participants primarily from Ghana and Nigeria, as well as Benin, Liberia, Côte d’Ivoire, and Cameroon.
 We had a field trip to the Tema Port on Tuesday morning, where all participants took a short boat ride and collected some data samples.
-This year’s school, following the success of the previous year’s school, offered a project track for a select number of participants, in addition to the standard lectures and hands-on lab activities.
-There were six project groups, and the project participants presented their work on the last day of the school.
+Following the introduction of the project track in 2018, this year’s school continued to offer a project track for a select number of participants, with six pre-defined project groups and more mentoring time with instructors, in addition to the standard lectures and hands-on lab activities.
+The project participants presented their work on the last day of the school.
 This year we introduced a mini-conference, where we invited select participants and instructors to give a brief research talk on Friday afternoon, after which we allotted time for networking and office hours.
 The largest difference in this year’s school compared to previous years was that the entire school used open-source software – mostly Python (using Jupyter notebook), as well as Ocean Data View (ODV).

 Captain Johnson Adjetey, Regional Maritime University

 Dr. Joseph K. Ansong, Lecturer, Department of Mathematics, University of Ghana.

 Dr. Brian K. Arbic, Professor, Department of Earth and Environmental Sciences, University of Michigan.
 Physical oceanography, ocean modeling.

 Dr. Christian Buckingham, Post-Doctoral Scholar, British Antarctic Survey

 Madelyn Cook, PhD Student, Department of Earth and Environmental Sciences, University of Michigan

 Dr. Aline Cotel, Professor, Department of Civil and Environmental Engineering, University of Michigan